MarioMohr/fitness-telegram-bot/README.md

 3. Follow the prompt instructions to assign a descriptive name and a unique username ending in `_bot`.
 4. Copy the secure, randomized alphanumerical token string provided.
 This string links your script to the Telegram API.

+### 2. Get Your Telegram UserID
+1. Open a chat with the official **@userinfobot** account inside Telegram.
+2. Send him any Text to get your UserID.
+3. Repeat step 1 and 2 for each account you have.

-### 2. Configure Your Environment File
+### 3. Configure Your Environment File
 Create a file named exactly `.env` directly inside your main folder ('fitness/').
 Add your copied token string without using any surrounding quotes:

     TELEGRAM_BOT_TOKEN=YOUR_TELEGRAM_BOT_TOKEN_HERE

 To guarantee absolute database integrity, individual interaction restrictions are handled explicitly at the application logic layer.
-Access is strictly managed via a numerical system identifier array defined within the environment variable configuration file.
-Open your local `.env` file and append the allowed profiles:
+Access is strictly managed via a numerical system identifier array defined within the environment variable configuration too.
+Append the allowed profiles:

     ALLOWED_USER_IDS=123456789,987654321,111222333

 ---